 2. Institute of Electrical and Electronics Engineers Standards Association

-The Institute of Electrical and Electronics Engineers Standards Association (IEEE-SA) is an organization which is a part of IEEE that develops global standards for a wide range of industries, including health, power, and energy, robotics, telecommunication, transportation, etc.
+The Institute of Electrical and Electronics Engineers Standards Association (IEEE-SA) is an organization which is a part of IEEE that develops global standards for a wide range of industries, including health, power, and energy, robotics, telecommunications, transportation, etc.

 3. SAE International